getdweb/dweb-gatsby/README.md

     - button_link_direction:
     - button_link_url:

-There is also [PageBlockBorder](src/components/PageBlockBorder.js) component, but this is coded directly into the pages and is not invoked a page's YAML file.
+There is also the [PageBlockBorder](src/components/PageBlockBorder.js) component, but this is coded directly into the pages and is not invoked a page's YAML file.

 ## Built With